Dr. Greg Trull

 Education

 Dr. Trull teaches Old Testament, Bible interpretation, and homiletics and serves as Dean of the School of Ministry.
-He co-leads study tours to Israel and Egypt with Dr. Tim Anderson and leads Corban’s Africa Training Partnership, a Bible certificate program for pastors in Cameroon, West Africa.
+He has led study tours to Israel and Egypt, leads Corban’s Africa Training Partnership, and serves as liaison for the Whole Word Institute.

 He is the senior pastor of Valley Baptist Church in Perrydale, Oregon, where he has served since 1992.
 Before beginning his teaching career at Corban in 1991, he worked as an associate pastor and church planter.